An MPC framework for efficient navigation of mobile robots in cluttered environments: Introduction

-We propose a model predictive control (MPC) framework that integrates tracking and planning, ensuring reliable and efficient navigation through cluttered environment, see Figure~\ref{fig:page1}.
-Specifically, we address the problem where a desired target location is specified at runtime and the robot must quickly navigate to this location while reliably avoiding obstacles.\\ \textit{Method: }The proposed MPC formulation optimizes a finite-horizon trajectory that accounts for the shape of the robot geometry and obstacles, the nonlinear robot dynamics, and the state and input constraints, and ensures safe operation of the robot.
+The proposed MPC formulation optimizes a finite-horizon trajectory that accounts for the shape of the robot geometry and obstacles, the nonlinear robot dynamics, and the state and input constraints, and ensures safe operation of the robot.
 In addition to the dynamic trajectory, our formulation jointly optimizes a finite-segment path from the end of the trajectory to the desired target.
 This path does not need to account for the dynamics, but only determines if we make progress towards the target.
 This path is efficiently initialized using the shortest path road map and Dijkstra's algorithm.
-By combining the trajectory optimization and the global planner, our method yields dynamically feasible trajectories, accounts for global long-term planning, and can react swiftly to changes in the environment.\\ \textit{Theoretical guarantees: }The proposed method guarantees recursive feasibility, constraint satisfaction, collision avoidance, and convergence to the target.
-Due to the use of trajectory optimization and a global planner, these guarantees hold for general nonlinear robot dynamics and environments cluttered with many obstacles.\\ \textit{Implementation \& Experiments: }We provide an open-source implementation of this method:
+By combining the trajectory optimization and the global planner, our method yields dynamically feasible trajectories, accounts for global long-term planning, and can react swiftly to changes in the environment.\\